 Encounter Data: MCPs indicated whether an encounter is sub-capitated and "shadow priced" at the detail and header level, depending on how the encounter was paid.
-In the payment arrangement field ('CDE_PAY_ARR'), code '05' indicates subcapitated arrangements.
+In the payment arrangement field ('CDE_PAY_ARR'), code '05' indicates sub-capitated arrangements.
 This field was used to separate sub-capitated claims from the non-sub-capitated encounter data.

-Cost Report.
-We relied on the separate reporting of non-sub-capitated and sub-capitated experience by the MCPs in the medical cube worksheets of the calendar year 2014 cost reports.
+Cost Report: We relied on the separate reporting of non-sub-capitated and sub-capitated experience by the MCPs in the medical cube worksheets of the CY 2015 cost reports.
+In the MCP cost reports, sub-capitated expenditures represent the amounts paid by MCPs for sub-capitated services, rather than "shadow priced" claims as illustrated in the CY 2015 encounter data.